gyakoo/spooky/README.txt

 - Not data driven, all hardcoded.
 Iteration times were fast enough.

 What was wrong:
-- Everything from scratch (systems + gamepley)
+- I made everything and spent more time on "engine" than gameplay
-- Design changes during development
+- On-the-fly design changes during development
 - Random level generation.
 It took too much time specially make all rooms connected.
 	- Sometimes there are room clusters disconnected and some teleports are created

 KNOWN ISSUES
 ============